 No change in Pranab Mukherjee's health: Hospital

-There is no change in the health of former President Pranab Mukherjee and he continues to remain on ventilator support, the Army's Research and Referral hospital said on Sunday.
+The condition of former President Pranab Mukherjee remained unchanged on Monday and he continues to be in deep coma, the Army's Research and Referral hospital said.

-New Delhi: There is no change in the health of former President Pranab Mukherjee and he continues to remain on ventilator support, the Army's Research and Referral hospital said on Sunday.
+New Delhi: The condition of former President Pranab Mukherjee remained unchanged on Monday and he continues to be in deep coma, the Army's Research and Referral hospital said.

-Doctors attending on the 84-year-old Mukherjee said his vital parameters are stable.
+Doctors attending on the 84-year-old Mukherjee said he is being treated for respiratory infection.
+His vital parameters are stable and he continues to be on ventilator support, they said.

-Mukherjee was admitted to the hospital in Delhi Cantonment on August 10 and was operated for removal of a clot in the brain.
-He had also tested positive for COVID-19.
+Mukherjee was admitted to the hospital in Delhi cantonment on August 10.

-Thereafter, he developed lung infection and is being treated for the same, doctors have said.

 Mukherjee was the 13th President of India from 2012 to 2017.